InsertKoinIO/koin/docs/reference/koin-core/modules.md

 Module loading is now optimized to flatten all your module graphs and avoid duplicated definitions of modules.
 :::

-Finally, you can include multiple nested or duplicates modules, and Koin will flatten all the included modules removing duplicates:
+Finally, you can include multiple nested or duplicated modules, and Koin will flatten all the included modules removing duplicates:

 ```kotlin
 // :feature module